Christian-Centered Trauma Therapy in Waukesha, WI

 Understanding Trauma, Complex Trauma, & Insecure Attachment

 Trauma and PTSD are now mainstream concepts that are familiar to us.
-A car accident, a sudden loss, a health scare, an assault, warfare: we know those are hard on us and have effects such as sleeplessness, elevated heart rate, intrusive thoughts, avoiding places, or total body shut down.
+A car accident, a sudden loss, a health scare, an assault, warfare: we know those are hard on us and can have effects such as sleeplessness, elevated heart rate, intrusive thoughts, avoiding places, or total body shut down.
 You have likely heard of ‘fight or flight’ or maybe even read ‘The Body Keeps the Score.’

 For many of us we thankfully don’t have specific stories of intense scare or harm.
 When you look back at your childhood you may say, “It wasn’t great, but it wasn’t that bad.”